eggheadgames/Siren/README.md

 You can send custom message server side. e.g if the user language is currently not supported by the library, you can send the message from the server.

-Example you want to display a message in Hindi or any other languageserver can send the response in the required language.
+Example you want to display a message in Hindi or any other language.
+Server can send the response in the required language.
 ```java
         siren.checkVersion(this, SirenVersionCheckType.IMMEDIATELY, SIREN_JSON_DOCUMENT_URL);
 ```